stretchyDawg/SI_Sessions_123/README.md

-# My personal repository used for conducting my SI Sessions (also with old stuff from when I was Abe's student).
+# GCIS-123 SI Session Repo
-## If you are a fellow SI, and you have completed GCIS-123 and GCIS-124 you can use this repository for your own benefit.
+## If you are a fellow SI, and you have completed GCIS-123/CS1/any other intro programming course you can use this repository for your own benefit.

+My personal repository used for conducting my SI Sessions (also with old stuff from when I was Abe's student).
-This repo has old gcis tests, and my own review questions.
+This repo has old gcis test questions, mini-practicums, and my own mock test questions.